chooklii/storagable/README.md

 The FTP_BASE_PATH is the starting point of the ftp-server for our backup.
 This allows you to set an sub-directory of your ftp-server only for backups of this application

+SHOW_CONFIG_FILES -> If Config-Files with Point at the beginning of the file-name should be shown

 `server/config.js`

 ```